 DAY 5: ON SAFARI IN CENTRAL SERENGETI

 A full day in central Serengeti.
 The name means ‘endless plains’, and today’s safari will bear that out as you drive across sweeping grasslands, stopping to witness herds of wildebeest and zebra.
 Even outside the migration there is plenty to see with abundant resident wildlife such as buffalo, hippo, eland, impala and, of course, predators including lion, leopard and cheetah.
 Whether you return to camp for lunch, heading back out in the late afternoon, or stay out all day, your safari concludes with sundowner drinks at one of the guide’s favourite locations.
 Breakfast, lunch, dinner

-DAY 6: FLY TO YOUR SECOND SERENGETI CAMP (North or south depending on date)
+DAY 6: DRIVE TO YOUR SECOND SERENGETI CAMP (North or south depending on date)

-If you’re travelling from June to October you’ll be heading to the camp in the north, if you it’s January to March you’ll be heading south.
-Either way your destination is the best place to observe the wildebeest migration, surely one of the most exhilarating of natural phenomena.
-Each of the camps is small with just a handful of 6 tents, where you sit down to group meals and can relax between game viewing excursions as you make yourself at home.
+If you’re travelling from June to October you’ll be heading to the camp in the north, if it’s December to March you’ll be heading south.
+Either way your destination is the best place to observe the wildebeest migration, surely one of the most exhilarating natural phenomena.
+Each of the camps is small with just a handful of tents, where you sit down to group meals and can relax between game viewing excursions as you make yourself at home.
 Breakfast, lunch, dinner